Marine Corps Warfighting Laboratory

 Current research facts and interests are as follows:

-While not comprehensive the above describes some of the main areas of experimentation at MCWL.
-Everything is focused on making the Marine Corps a more effective fighting force attuned to the potential threats and enemies in the future.
+While not comprehensive, the above describes some of the main areas of experimentation at MCWL/FD.
+Everything is focused on making the Marine Corps a more effective fighting force attuned to the potential threats and enemies of the future.